 Your One Day in Prague Itinerary

-- Lesser Quarter including Czech Pastries, Charles Bridge and the Lennon Wall
+- Lesser Quarter including Czech Pastries, Charles Bridge, Lennon Wall & the Church of St. Nicholas

 - Prague Castle including St. Vitus Cathedral, Old Royal Palace, and the Golden Lane